Unless you happen to have a background in the financial sector, managing household finances can seem like a daunting, highly complicated task.

 Even a small amount of side income can do wonders in lessening a family’s financial burdens.
 If you’re looking to pull in some extra money, you don’t necessarily have to enter the traditional working world full time.
 In fact, there are plenty of ways to earn an income around your full time responsibilities as a stay-at-home mom.

 Ebay can serve as a yard sale for the 21st century — a quick way to sell items your family no longer needs; or, if you are particularly skilled at finding unique and profitable items at thrift stores or garage sales, you can buy and sell those items as well.

-Sites like Elance and Odesk can connect you with freelance jobs that utilize your particular skills – everything from writing to translating to IT programming.
+Sites like Elance and Upwork can connect you with freelance jobs that utilize your particular skills – everything from writing to translating to IT programming.
 The best part is you select the jobs that work best for you.